DevExpress/dashboard-extension-webpage-item/README.md

 ## Settings
 The **Web Page** dashboard item supports the following settings that you can configure in the Wed Dashboard UI:
 * **URL** - Specifies a web page URL.
 You can set a single page as well as a set of pages (e.g., https://en.wikipedia.org/wiki/{0}).
 If you add a dimension and specify a placeholder, the data source field returns strings that will be inserted to the position of the {0} placeholder.
-Thus, the Web Page item join the specified URL with the current dimension value and display the page located by this address.
+Thus, the Web Page item joins the specified URL with the current dimension value and display the page located by this address.